What is Data Extraction? Definitions, tools, techniques & more

 Zuar covers data extraction concepts including the data extraction process, extraction types, tools, and more!

 Luckily, data extraction tooling and documentation has blossomed with the growth of the data space in the past decade.
-Today, more resources than ever are available to help your team pick the right patterns and tools for data extraction.
+Today, more resources than ever are available to help your team pick the right patterns and data extraction tools.

 The Modern Data Stack